saalaa/diamond/README.md

 Similar to `tox`, Travis CI leverages our `pytest` test suite and runs it under several Python environments.
-In `.travis.yml` several Python versions can be configured as test environments but currently only Python 2.7 is supported.
+In `.travis.yml` several Python versions can be configured as test environments (currently Python 2.7 and 3.5 are supported).

 Using this method still relies on `pytest` so these must be configured properly.